 Do Car Modifications Impact Your Insurance?

 Car modifications can certainly impact your insurance rates.
-Performance modifcations generally have the largest impact on your insurance rates.
+Performance modifications generally have the largest impact on your insurance rates.
 Closely followed by performance modifications are changes to the actual look of your vehicle.
-Things like spoilers, tinted windows and changes to lights are very good reasons to increase your insurance.
+Things like spoilers, tinted windows, and changes to lights are very good reasons to increase your insurance.
 After those modifications, you start getting into things like different wheels, brakes, and interior mods.
 Generally, the more modifications you do, the more someone is going to want to steal your vehicle.
 This will increase your insurance.

 What Car Modifications Can Void Your Insurance?